Omihi School General Information

 Using kitchen tongs to pick up items off the floor.

 If your child is moving from another school, they can begin with us on a mutually agreed date, made at the time of enrolment.

 Our BOT are often looking for ideas to fundraise for the school.
-We have two teachers at school, and sometimes the BOT fund part of the salary to ensure we have low teacher/student ratios.
-If you have ideas or would like to be part of a team to fundraise, please contact Jane Croft.
+We have three teachers at school, and the BOT fund part of the salary to ensure we have low teacher/student ratios.
+If you have ideas or would like to be part of a team to fundraise, please contact the office.